dmitrii-khr/immutable-selectors/readme.md

 console.log(newState.getIn(['moduleA', 'bar', 'listItems', '0', 'caption'])); // updated-first
  ```

- ## Usage with redux
+## Use with redux
 One of use-cases is to replace redux reducers with action-creators, which generates new global state.
 Example of action-creator:
 ```javascript
 export function showMessage(message) {